mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 --------------------
 The remaining group describes complicated algorithms that are basically hybrids that have both trainable components and parameters that do not effect training, but the final performance.
-These system can further have hyper-parameters.
+These systems can further have hyper-parameters.
 However, we will see that this does not change our approach to parameter optimization.
 But to build a understanding of the approach, let's start with an algorithm for which we do not want to optimize hyper-parameters.